+Often a recipe will call for you to "cut in" butter or shortening—usually when making biscuits, scones, or some other pastry that needs to be flaky.
 "Cutting in" means incorporating the butter into the flour in such a way that little lumps of the raw butter remain whole within the flour mixture.
-When the dough is baked, these little lumps create separation in the structure of the product, which is what gives it that flaky consistency.
+When the dough is baked, these little lumps create separation in the structure of the finished product, which is what gives it that flaky consistency.

-The easiest way to... accomplish this is with the simple tool, pictured here, called a pastry blender.Continue to 2 of 7 below.
+The easiest way to cut in butter is with a simple tool called a pastry blender.Continue to 2 of 6 below.

 Start With Cold Butter

 Some recipes will specify how big the lumps of butter should be.
-One might call for "pea-sized" lumps, while another says the flour mixture should resemble crumbs.
-Still others suggest a consistency resembling corn meal.
-But just remember, the flakier you want your pastry, the bigger the lumps need to be.Continue to 7 of 7 below.
+One might call for "pea-sized" lumps while another may say the flour mixture should resemble crumbs.
+Still, other recipe directions will suggest a consistency resembling cornmeal.
+No matter what, just remember, the flakier you want your pastry, the bigger the lumps of butter need to be.Continue to 6 of 6 below.

 Finished!
 The Butter Is Incorporated

-You can see how the lumps of butter are still visible in the flour mixture.
-Lumps like this would qualify as "pea-sized."
+When finished, the lumps of butter should still be visible in the flour mixture.
+Lumps this size would qualify as "pea-sized."

 At this stage, you can refrigerate the dry ingredients with the butter cut in and hold it for baking later.
-Once you add any wet ingredients like water, eggs, milk or whatever, you've got to finish the recipe and bake it right then, as the moisture will activate the leavening agents — your baking powder or baking soda, depending on the recipe.
+Once you add any wet ingredients like water, eggs, or milk, you've got to finish the recipe and bake it away then as the moisture will activate the leavening agents (baking powder or baking soda).